Nebraska 4-H Youth Development &

 Why can't Clover Kids show large animals, such as horses, cattle, sheep, or swine?

 - For safety, liability, and competitive reasons often associated with livestock shows, some restrictions are necessary to maintain Clover Kids program objectives.
-According to the 4-H Policy and Procedures Handbook, Clover Kids should not participate in animal events when the animal is great than 350 pounds or more than six months of age at the time of the show.
+According to the 4-H Policy and Procedures Handbook, Clover Kids should not participate in animal events when the animal is great than 350 pounds at the time of the show.
 Children eight and under often lack the mental and physical skills for controlling and understanding the strength of large animals.
 Please check with your local Extension office for more specific information.